insightindustry/walkscore-api/docs/quickstart.rst

 =========================

 When the WalkScore Library has retrieved a score for a given set of coordinates, you can work with it as any other Python object.
-See the :class:`LocationScore` reference documentation for more insight into its properties.
+See the :class:`LocationScore <walkscore.locationscore.LocationScore>` reference documentation for more insight into its properties.

 However, there are a number of key serialization / deserialization methods that